Claire-Fisher/Donofy/TESTING.md

 ### User Stories
 1. **As a new/guest user, I want to:**
   - A: quickly understand the purpose of the site.
-    * Detailed index page quickly explains the purpose of the site in bitesized information sections.
+    * Detailed index page quickly explains the purpose of the site in bite size information sections.
-  - B: find the navigation intuituve, with information easy and quick to find.
+  - B: find the navigation intuitive, with information easy and quick to find.
     * All main nav links remain in user expected positions, and are available on every page.
     * Visual cues on all interactive elements to intuitively inform the user they're clickable.
   - C: understand the value of registering for an account.
-    * Account registration explained on index page.
+    * Account registration explained on the index page.
     * Account registration explained next to Sign Up buttons.
-    * If a guest user tries to access any pages that are for registers users's only (e.g. Favouriting a Charity), they are directed to Log In.
+    * If a guest user tries to access any pages that are for registered users only (e.g. Favouriting a Charity), they are directed to Log In.
 2. **As a registered user, I want to:**
   - A: log in and manage my account details so they're current.
     * Users can create an account.